observerw/obsidian-code-link/README.md

 To import a project, open command palette and run `Code Link: Import project`, then select the project folder you want to import.
 The project will be imported into the projects folder.

-Note that "import" means create a symbol links (or file shortcuts in Windows) to the original files.
-Symlinks are just a reference to the original file, so if you delete the original file, the symlink will be broken.
+Note that "import" means create symbol links (or file shortcuts in Windows) to the original files.
+Symlink are just reference to the original file, so if you delete the original file, the symlink will be broken.